Procedural Direction PIC3 – Documents and late documents

 Applications to admit late documents

 23. Rule 67 of the PIC Rules requires a party to lodge and serve all information and documents which the party proposes to rely on.
 Material not lodged with the application or reply must be lodged by completing the appropriate form.
-Different rules apply depending on the division in which proceedings are commenced.

 24. The reasons for the lateness of the document and for its admission in the proceedings should be set out in the application.
 Pro forma paragraphs quoting the Commission’s power to admit late documents should not be used as the only basis to support the application.

-Proceedings in the workers compensation division
+Proceedings in the Commission

 Admission of late documents